Global Existence and Regularity for the 3D Stochastic Primitive Equations of the Ocean and Atmosphere with Multiplicative White Noise: Local Existence and A Criteria For Global Existence

-\begin{Thm} Suppose that the conditions given in Theorem~\ref{thm:MainResult} hold and consider a maximal strong solution $(U, \xi) = ((\mathbf{v}, T, S), \xi)$ of \eqref{eq:PE3DBasic} whose existence is guaranteed by Theorem~ \ref{thm:LocalExistence}.
+\begin{Thm} The hypotheses are the same as in Theorem~\ref{thm:LocalExistence} and we consider the maximal strong pathwise solution $(U, \xi) = ((\mathbf{v}, T, S), \xi)$ of \eqref{eq:PE3DBasic} define in this theorem.
 For any deterministic constant $K$, consider the stopping times $\tau_K$ defined according to \eqref{eq:BlowUpControllerTm}.
 Then, for any deterministic time $t > 0$ and any $K >0$,